BabylonJS/BabylonNative/README.md

 cmake -G Xcode .. "-DCMAKE_OSX_ARCHITECTURES=x86_64;arm64"
 ```

-If Cmake is not available on your platform, you'll have to clone it and build it.
+If CMake is not available on your platform, you'll have to clone it and build it.
 [CMake repo](https://gitlab.kitware.com/cmake/cmake)

 ### **Building on macOS, Targeting iOS**